 4. Lessmon Thin Cat Door for Windows and Sliding Doors

-- Fits thin doors and glass
+- Fits thin panels and glass

 - No tunnel required

-- Blocks odors and bugs
+- Blocks drafts and bugs

-- Simple installation
+- Simple installation kit

-- Not for large pets
+- Limited size for larger pets

-5. PetSafe Plastic Pet Door, Easy Install
+5. PetSafe Plastic Pet Door Easy Install

 - Lockable for security